 Powder skis are undoubtedly designed to fill a particular niche.
 But that doesn't necessarily mean we want to sacrifice performance when skiing anything but creamy hero snow.

-You likely won't find a quiver-killer in this pow-ski lineup, but it's prudent to know how well each model operates across-the-board.
-We rated versatility by considering how confident we were to take each ski out on any given day.
-It was a relative measure of the skis ability to perform in all of the listed metrics, not simply powder.
+You probably won't find a quiver-killer in this pow-ski lineup, but it's prudent to know how well each model operates across-the-board.
+We rated versatility by considering how confident we are taking each ski out on any given day.
+It is a relative measure of the skis ability to perform in all of the listed metrics, not simply powder.

 It may not be surprising that our skinniest ski also received the highest score for versatility.
-The Rossignol Soul 7 HD looks more like an all-mountain ski than a powder ski—though it performs well in both categories.
-The Atomic Bent Chetler and Moment Bibby were also well-rounded in all-mountain performance, while the Solomon QST 118 and Line Pescado had a noticeable preference for the soft stuff.
+The Nordica Enforcer Pro was well-rounded in all-mountain performance, while the Line Pescado had a noticeable preference for the soft stuff.

 Who We Are

-Our reviewing methods employed a collaborative testing model that relied on input from a variety of skiers.
-Our primary testers are professionals in the ski industry and depend on their equipment to perform reliably in all conditions.
+Our reviewing method used a collaborative testing model that relied on input from a variety of skiers.
+Our chief review editor and primary testers are professionals in the ski industry and depend on their equipment to perform reliably in all conditions.
+They also have a background in alpine racing, where you are often very exacting of your equipment.
 We asked these experts, along with their colleagues and friends, to put these powder boards to the test on a diverse collection of terrain and snow types.
-By utilizing testers of different size, gender, skier type, and geographical backgrounds, we aimed to grab a comprehensive data set that discluded any possible bias.
+By utilizing testers of different size, gender, skier type, and geographical backgrounds, we aimed to grab a comprehensive data set that avoided any possible bias.

 Rob Woodworth, Lead Test Editor